-A root canal, also called endodontic therapy, is one of the most common dental procedures.
+A root canal treatment, also called endodontic therapy, is one of the most common dental procedures.
 It is performed to save damaged tooth from extraction.
 It also helps patients avoid more expensive or complex dental work that may be caused by a lost tooth.
+Visit your Longmeadow, MA dentist today!

 Inside the tooth is a bundle of soft tissues called the dental pulp.
 When the pulp becomes infected, inflammation and pain occur.
 Left untreated, infection can spread to nearby teeth, cause abscess and destroy bone.
 The condition is often caused by cavities, cracks and trauma.